PHeonix25/PHeonix25.github.io/_posts/2019-01-28-Chocolatey-and-a-new-machine.md

 > **NOTE 1:** I have a whole section in there where I import my own Personal Keys into Pageant.
 You can remove that, or update it to point to your keys.

 --
 > **NOTE 2:** You'll also notice that I hard-coded the prompt colors at the end of the `_profile.ps1` at some point.
-I can't remember why I did that, but I'm guessing it's because they wouldn't stick with just the registry keys.
+I can't remember why I did that, but I'm guessing it's because they wouldn't stick with the registry keys alone.
 Feel free to remove that whole block if you want.

 ---